 - 3. Executive Deans of Faculty have operational responsibility for ensuring that the University's Regulations and other requirements are met, for the quality of the academic provision offered by the University through their Faculty and for ensuring that the standards of University awards are safeguarded on behalf of Senate.
-Executive Deans of Faculty delegate aspects of their operational responsibilities in these matters to individuals and committees they nominate.
-The names of individuals identified by Executive Deans to act on their behalf in particular matters in their Faculty are provided to Senate by each Executive Dean of Faculty at the beginning of each academic year. - 4.
+Executive Deans of Faculty delegate aspects of their operational responsibilities in these matters to individuals and committees they nominate. - 4.
 Throughout these Regulations the term 'Executive Dean of Faculty' is to be read as meaning the Executive Dean of Faculty or the person nominated by them to fulfil particular responsibilities or undertake particular duties.
 The terms Director of Student Services and Administration and Director of Quality Enhancement and Standards' should be read likewise.